How Much House Can You Afford If You Make $48k–$50k a Year?

 If you just can't swing a large down payment, your state may have assistance programs for first-time buyers.

-Your debt-to-income ratio (DTI) is the percentage of gross monthly income spent on repaying money you owe.
+Lenders will take into account your debt-to-income ratio (DTI) when reviewing your mortgage application.
+DTI is the percentage of gross monthly income spent on repaying money you owe, such as for mortgages, student loans, credit cards, and car payments.
 Your DTI shows lenders if you are capable of assuming more debt.

 A healthy DTI is 36% or below.
 Anything above that will be considered risky and subject to higher interest rates.
-Most lenders will not extend a line of credit to anyone with a DTI exceeding 41–43%.
+Although you can still get a mortgage with a high DTI ratio, most lenders will not extend a line of credit to anyone with a DTI exceeding 41–43%.[1]

 To calculate your DTI, add all the debt you owe each month.
 Then divide the sum by your gross monthly income and multiply by 100.